 When choosing window and frame types, one of the things to take into consideration is Delaware’s climate.
 You’ll want framing that holds up to the weather conditions of the state.
 Overall, Delaware receives approximately 45 inches of rain each year.
 The U.S. average is 37 inches per year.
 Snowfall is better with the state averaging 15 inches per year as compared to the U.S. average of 25 annual inches of snowfall.
 Temperature highs average 86 degrees in the summer and a low of 25 degrees in winter.
 Discuss the different type of frame materials and the glazing options of windowpanes with your contractor to determine which type will work best on your home or business.

 There are three standard glazing options to consider when selecting your new windows.

-Triple-pane provides the most coverage, meaning, it can hold up to the elements better than single or double-pane glazing.
+A triple pane window provides the most coverage, meaning, it can hold up to the elements better than single or double-pane glazing.
 Triple-glazing is recommended for colder climates.
 The triple-glazing process promotes energy efficiency because of the ability to do an excellent job regulating a property’s interior throughout every season.
 Triple-glazed panes are also excellent in working as a buffer for loud noises.
 The triple-glazing process helps maintain temperature control which leads to better energy efficiency making the process cost effective.

-Double-pane glazing works with a specialized gas that is inserted between the two panes of glass.
+Double-paned windows work with a specialized gas that is inserted between the two panes of glass.
 This process is also energy efficient.